acgetchell/mundus-atrox/src/journals/seventh.md

 3. *Viker* hits the 2nd construct (the one remaining) and deals 3 damage.
 4. *Steve* hits the Construct and does 2 damage.
 5. *CoralKing* moves closer to the remaining Construct using his Flurry of Blows and hits once.
 He does 5 damage.
 6. The 2nd Construct heals the 1st one and revives the 3rd one.
-The Stegosaurus knocks the 3rd one over again.
+The Stegosaur knocks the 3rd one over again.

 #### Turn 6

-1. *Benjamin* heals the downed Stegosaurus for 12 points.
+1. *Benjamin* heals the downed Stegosaur for 12 points.
 2. I hit with the Greatsword and do 14 damage to the 1st Construct.
 3. *Viker* hits it so the Construct is back down.
 4. *Steve* misses a dagger throw.
 5. *CoralKing* does 11 damage to the remaining Construct with a flurry of blows!
 6. The Construct heals his friend 13 and the other 17.
-The Stegosaurus hits with advantage and drops one.
-The other Stegosaurus moves and misses a whack on the 1st Construct.
+The Stegosaur hits with advantage and drops one.
+The other Stegosaurus gets up, moves, and misses a whack on the 1st Construct.

 #### Turn 7